• November 5, 2024

 Moreover, from a policy standpoint, China has been fortifying its semiconductor industry through enhanced support, concentrating on capital and technological innovation to bolster domestic firmsAn instance can be seen in SMIC's trajectory, which reflects not just a technical leap but also successful capital inflows from both domestic and international investorsThe burgeoning competence within China’s semiconductor sector goes beyond merely catching up and is gradually positioning the nation as a formidable leader in the global semiconductor arena.

-This evolution serves as a pivotal factor motivating U.S
+This evolution serves as a pivotal factor motivating U.S. policy adjustments

 post comment